portalnesia/portalnesia/docs/api/v1/app-settings.md

 ### App Description

 ***Optional***
 Brief description of your application.
-Try to be easy to understand, so that users can know your application in genera; when authenticating
+Try to be easy to understand, so that users can know your application when authenticating

 ### Wesite URL